 7.1 Installing the Boot Loader

-The boot loader used on the phyCORE-i.MX31 is U-Boot, the Universal Boot Loader.
-The installation of the boot loader will be performed by the AdvancedToolKit provided by Freescale.
-The AdvancedToolKit must be executed on a PC running Microsoft Windows.
+The boot loader used on the phyCORE-PXA270 is U-Boot, the Universal Boot Loader.
+The installation of the boot loader will be performed by jflash.
+To run jflash, you will have to use a host running Microsoft Windows.